 - A. Following the guidelines of the CEQR Technical Manual, qualitatively describe the existing urban design and visual resources of the site of the Proposed Action and study area.
-The study area will be refined during the analysis but will generally include the area within 400 feet of the site of the Proposed Action, the South Street Seaport Historic District and Extension, and views from the Brooklyn and Manhattan Bridges, the Brooklyn waterfront, and the FDR Drive. - B. Qualitatively describe the changes expected in the urban design and visual character of the study area that are expected in the future without the Proposed Action, based on planned development projects and public improvements. - C. Assess the changes in urban design characteristics and visual resources that are expected to result from the Proposed Action on the project site as well as in the study area and evaluate the significance of the change. - D. If any significant adverse impacts are identified, describe potential mitigation measures.
+The study area will be refined during the analysis but will generally include the area within 400 feet of the site of the Proposed Action, as well as views from the Brooklyn and Manhattan Bridges, the Brooklyn waterfront, and the FDR Drive. - B. Qualitatively describe the changes expected in the urban design and visual character of the study area that are expected in the future without the Proposed Action, based on planned development projects and public improvements. - C. Assess the changes in urban design characteristics and visual resources that are expected to result from the Proposed Action on the project site as well as in the study area and evaluate the significance of the change. - D. If any significant adverse impacts are identified, describe potential mitigation measures.